namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/23/24
+- Hoping to get 2655 done

 ### 7/22/24
-- Will work on the release - Jess, 5 stories need approval
+- Worked on the release
-- Getting started with 2655
+- Started working on 2655 - made a lot of progress

 ### 7/19/24
 - Fixed up the PlayWright tests for themes